 Storytelling in Leadership — intentional tool for employee engagement, brand building from the inside out.

 Racial Parity in AMC Industries — advertising, marketing and communications (AMC) industries lack of racial diversity and belonging.

 Dr. Appleton's courses are developed and intended to provide students with (5) core benefits:

-1. Gain an understanding of various cultural values, beliefs, and attitudes that underline verbal and nonverbal communication.
+1. Gain an understanding of various intersectionality's, customs and cultures.

-2. Exposure to theoretical and methodological approaches to the study of intercultural communication.
+2. Exposure to theoretical and methodological approaches to the study of people communication and workplace change.

 3. Ability to articulate the breadth of cultural values and communicative practices.